-Join Julieanne Kost for an in-depth discussion in this video Unifying images through subject and theme, part of Introduction to Photo Compositing.
+Join Julieanne Kost for an in-depth discussion in this video Unifying images through subject and theme, part of Learning Photo Compositing.

 - The reason that we're starting with diptychs, which is simply two images placed next to each other, is that we need to start selecting images with intent, and then seeing the relationship that forms between those images when placed side by side.
 Meaning that, we're not going to just choose two random images to make our composites.
 Instead we're looking for two images that tell a story when placed next to each other.
 The interesting thing is that when a viewer looks at multiple images together, they can't help but try to create a relationship between the images and, as a result, the two images create, in fact, a third image, a composite without even touching or overlapping each other.